Kwasa Damansara MRT station

-The Kwasa Damansara station is a mass rapid transit (MRT) station that serves the future township of Kwasa Damansara in Selangor, Malaysia, which is currently being developed.
-It is the first station of both the MRT Kajang Line and MRT Putrajaya Line.
+The Kwasa Damansara MRT station is a mass rapid transit (MRT) station that serves the future township of Kwasa Damansara in Selangor, Malaysia, which is currently being developed.
+It is the first station and northern terminus of both the MRT Kajang Line and MRT Putrajaya Line.

-The ceremony to launch Phase One of the Kajang line by the Prime Minister of Malaysia Najib Razak was held at this station on 15 December 2016 and the station was officially opened on 16 December 2016.
+The ceremony to launch Phase One of the Kajang Line by then Prime Minister of Malaysia Najib Razak was held at this station on 15 December 2016, and the station was officially opened on 16 December 2016.
 The station later became an interchange station between the MRT Kajang Line and the MRT Putrajaya Line which opened to the public on 16 June 2022.
 Both lines currently terminate at this station.